TheAlgorithms/JavaScript/README.md

     git pull upstream master
     ```

     If you run into a **merge conflict**, you have to resolve the conflict.
-There are a lot of guides online, or you can try this one by [opensource.com](https://opensource.com/article/20/4/git-merge-conflict).
+There are a lot of guides online, or you can [watch this tutorial](https://www.youtube.com/watch?v=9ZRb01WhuoE&list=PL2HX_yT71umC0SWrtpzaXt0QzwhWyNI4c&index=4).

 6. After adding the upstream and checking that all files are up to date, we now will create new branch before editing any files.
 There are two ways to do so: